InseeFr/Platine-Management/README.md

 # Platine Management

 Platine Management is a GitHub repository that houses the codebase for an innovative project developed by INSEE (National Institute of Statistics and Economic Studies) in France.
-This project aims to provide efficient management solutions for collecting internet surveys and facilitating their analysis.
+This project aims to provide efficient management solutions for those involved in assistance and survey management.

 ## Table of Contents